sachinpavale/sachinpavale0.github.io/README.md

 # personal-portfolio-website
-This is my first project; using- javascript,css, and html
+This is my first project; using- javascript, CSS, and HTML

 #testing git